-These functions are drawn from the Environment Act 1986 (S.16), and the Commissioner has wide discretion to exercise them.
+These functions are drawn from section 16 of the Environment Act 1986, and the Commissioner has wide discretion to exercise them.
 They include:

 Under the Environment Act 1986, the Commissioner has strong powers to obtain information.

-The Commissioner often makes recommendations in her reports, but cannot require their implementation.
+The Commissioner can make recommendations, but cannot require their implementation.

 New Zealand Legislation website – Environment Act 1986